 - a.
 To report the result of inspections or verifications carried out in compliance with article 16.3 of Directive 2002/59/EU.
-Feedback should be distributed via SSN to: - i. the initial data provider; - ii. the flag State (if the ship flies an EU flag); and - iii. the Member States that might be concerned by this information. - b.
+Feedback should be distributed via SSN to: - i. the initial data provider; - ii. the flag State (if the ship flies an EU or EEA country flag); and - iii. the Member States that might be concerned by this information. - b.
 To report additional information about the incident/accident if the data provider is different than the originator.

-The operational benefits for sharing feedback are provided in the chapter 5.4.
+The operational benefits for sharing feedback are provided in the section 5.4.

-Feedback on Incident Reports can be reported via the new Incident Report protocol (additional explanation about such functionality is in Chapter 4).
-National systems compliant to the previous protocol should use the form "others" in Appendix 4 to enable the exchange of information required by Article 16.3.
+Feedback on Incident Reports can be reported via the new Incident Report protocol (additional explanation about such functionality is in section 4).
+National systems compliant to the previous protocol should use the form "Others" in Appendix 9 to enable the exchange of information required by Article 16.3.